apify/apify-docs/sources/platform/integrations/programming/api.md

 ![The Write permission depends on Read for a dataset](../images/api-token-scoped-dependencies.png)

+#### Manual dependencies

-However, other dependencies are more complicated, and **it is your responsibility that the token is set up correctly**.
+Other dependencies are more complicated, and **it is your responsibility that the token is set up correctly**.
 Specifically:

 - To create or update a Schedule, the token needs access not only to the Schedule itself, but also to the Actor or task that is being scheduled.
 - Similarly, to create or update a task, the token needs the additional permission to access the task's Actor itself.